alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-`SequenceSequential` still does not start the requests.
-Work begins only when the outer program is run:
+Work begins only when the outer program runs:

 ```csharp
 List<decimal> prices = program.Run();
 ```

-This traversal contributes the following policy:
+This traversal defines a concrete policy:

-* source traversal and `action` invocation are deferred until `Run()`;
+* Traversal and `action` invocation wait until `Run()`.
-* items are handled in list order;
+* Items are processed in list order, one at a time.
-* one `IO` completes before the next begins;
+* Results preserve the same order.
-* results are stored in the same order;
+* An exception prevents later items from running but does not undo completed effects.
-* an exception stops later items but does not undo effects already performed;
+* Each outer `Run()` repeats the traversal and its effects.

-* every outer `Run()` traverses the source and executes the operations again.
+The nested `Run()` calls are part of the suspended traversal and occur only after the outer program begins.

-The nested `Run()` calls are implementation details of the suspended traversal.
-They occur only after the outer `Run()` begins.
+Other traversals could add pacing, selective retries, failure collection, or bounded concurrency.
+Such policies are not automatically safe: retrying a read may be acceptable, while retrying a non-idempotent command may duplicate it.

-A different traversal could reverse the order, pause between requests, continue after selected failures, or apply a retry policy.
-An asynchronous version could also bound concurrency.
-Those policies are not automatically safe: retrying a read may be acceptable, while retrying a non-idempotent command may duplicate it. `IO<T>` makes the operation available to policy combinators; it cannot determine the correct domain policy on its own.
+`IO<T>` cannot choose the correct policy.
+It makes effectful computations available as values so a combinator can encode that policy before execution.

 ## Runtime semantics and limitations